Our Story

 Our Origin

-In 2012, our founders opened the first innovation and co-working space in Augusta, GA named theClubhou.se with the goal to foster a culture of innovation and collaboration through educational and community building programs that supported inclusive entrepreneurship and new technology development.
+In 2012, our founders opened the first innovation and co-working space in Augusta, GA named theClubhou.se to foster a culture of innovation and collaboration through educational and community building programs that supported inclusive startups and technology.

 To this day, theClubhou.se is a coworking space, a makerspace, a code school, a startup accelerator, a prototyping lab, a mentorship network, an organizer of events, and a think tank.
 It’s also a model for rural, small, and mid-sized communities across the nation that are working to grow their local innovation economy.